-We have audited the Louisville Municipal School District's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Louisville Municipal School District's major federal programs for the year ended June 30, 2020.
-Louisville Municipal School District's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Louisville Municipal School District's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on Louisville Municipal School District's major federal programs for the year ended June 30, 2021.
+The Louisville Municipal School District's major federal programs are identified in in the summary of the auditor's results section of the accompanying schedule of findings and questioned costs.